Animal Actors on Location

-Animal Actors on Location (formerly known as Animal Planet Live and additional names) is a live stage show at Universal Studios Florida, and formerly at Universal Studios Hollywood and Universal Studios Japan.
+Animal Actors on Location (formerly known as Animal Planet Live and other names) is a live stage show at Universal Studios Florida, and formerly at Universal Studios Hollywood, and Universal Studios Japan.
 The show features multiple animals performing stunts and tricks.

 Summary

 The attraction is a live show featuring dogs, cats, birds, pigs, and other animals performing tricks onstage in a covered outdoor theatre.
 This show also integrates video segments and comedy from the human trainers.
 One of the trainers acts as the show's main host, explaining how the animals are conditioned to perform the tricks.
 Several of the animals are veteran actors of TV and film productions, many who were rescued from shelters.
 The show makes use of audience volunteers, primarily children, during several of its training segments.
 After the show, guests are invited to meet and pet some of the animals.
 The show's rotation of animals has varied throughout the years, including otters, horses, orangutans, and skunks.

 Animal performers that have appeared throughout the attraction's run have starred as: